expede/EIPs/EIPS/eip-code-translations.md

 * Abstracted out of ERC1066

 The concept of status translations was originally proposed as part of ERC1066.
-We feel it should be its own standard, such that it can
+We feel it should be its own standard, as it may be applicable to a larger set of problems.

 ## Specification